yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - WARNING: tax dates on (non-recorded) reminders cannot be calculated.
 The 'normal' date will be applied.
         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

-- Securities: Return Cost Basis / Unrealised Gains / Capital Gains option(s):
+- Securities: Rtn: Value / Cost Basis / Unrealised Gains / Capital Gains option(s):
-    - Rtn Value:             [DEFAULT] Cost Basis is not calculated.
-Returns the normal balance.
+    - Rtn Value:             [DEFAULT] Returns the normal balance (i.e. this does not enable cost basis options)

-    - Rtn Cost Basis:        When selected, the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding).
+    - Rtn Cost Basis:        When selected, the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding value).

     - (CB Incl. cash):       The same as 'Rtn Cost Basis' but includes Investment account's cash balances...
                              When selected then cash balances on (selected) investment accounts will be included too.